What We Are Doing To Keep You Safe

 Towels and linen are commercially cleaned between guests.

-Our check in process is contactless however we can still meet and greet you (from a distance) at the property to ensure you have a smooth check in and then we can answer any questions you may have.
+Our check in process is contactless however we can still meet and greet you at the property to ensure you have a smooth check in and then we can answer any questions you may have.
 Our local team have lived on the island for years so have all the best tips to make the most out of your stay.

 Hand sanitiser is provided in the properties for your use, and the keys and lockboxes are sanitised between guests.